Imperial-visualizations/Physics-Visualizations/tutorials/Getting-Started/getting_started.md

 *This is a quick guide to getting started with the Imperial-Visualizations project to speed up set-up time.*

 In this tutorial the % sign is used to signify a placeholder.
-For example %username% would mean to use the applicable username.
-Aside from this tutorial a multitude of other tutorials are available [here](https://anthonyli358.github.io/Imperial-Visualizations/tutorials "tutorials").
+For example, %username% would mean to use the applicable username.
+Various other tutorials are available [here](https://anthonyli358.github.io/Imperial-Visualizations/tutorials "tutorials").

 ## Introduction

 The Imperial-Visualizations project is a team project in which collaboration and staying up-to-date with each other (especially within subteams) is vital.
 In order to co-ordinate this we are currently using Slack and Trello.
 Coding in Python and Jupyter Notebooks also needs to standardised so we use the most recent Anaconda installation.

 ## Team Apps